openstreetmap/openstreetmap-website/CONTRIBUTING.md

 If you have forked on GitHub then the best way to submit your patches is to push your changes back to GitHub and open a Pull Request on GitHub.

 If your pull request is small, for example one or two commits each containing only a few lines of code, then it is easy for the maintainers to review.
+Please ensure your commit history is clean.
+Avoid including "fixup" commits.
+If you have added a fixup commit (for example to fix a rubocop warning, or because you changed your own new code) please combine the fixup commit into the commit that introduced the problem. `git rebase -i` is very useful for this.

 > [!IMPORTANT]
 > If you are creating a larger pull request, then please help the maintainers with making the reviews as straightforward as possible: